 Girl with Dove 8 x 8″ oil on panel $500 code 34-13

 Constructions 20 x 24″ oil on linen $3400 code 34-5

-Note: all of the above paintings include frames (not pictured)
+Note: all paintings include frames (not pictured)

 Katherine McNenly’s work resonates with depth and seizes the challenge of working from life within the realist tradition, conveying the essence of her subjects by meticulously reproducing the subtleties of light and colour.
 She strives to express an idea, a memory or a glimpse of beauty in the true tradition of this genre.
 McNenly’s work is extremely personal, yet it provokes a curiously familiar response from the viewer.
 Her delicate play of light and how it interacts with form stirs recollections of people, places, and objects which draws those memories forward from our subconscious to the conscious.

 Katherine is originally from Northern Ontario.
 She attended York University in Toronto, completing her Bachelor of Fine Arts in 1986.
 In pursuit of a more formal education, McNenly studied with renowned portrait artist and teacher John Michael Angel at the National Portrait Academy in Toronto.
 It stressed a traditional approach to painting based on the techniques and materials of the old masters.
 She continued her education in Florence, Italy in 1990 at the atelier Cecil-Graves, a 19th century realist-inspired atelier.
 She has been a finalist in the Kingston Portrait Prize, The International Artist Magazine Still Life competition and most recently she was awarded an Honour Award at the prestigious International Portrait Society of America 2012 held in Philadelphia.
 Her still lifes and portraits are in collections across Canada, the United States and Europe.